 Since the start of the Ukraine crisis, scholars who associate with the realist school of international relations have suggested turning the country into a neutral buffer state between East and West.
-It’s probably too late for that.

-John J. Mearsheimer, a professor of political science at the University of Chicago, most recently made the case in The New York Times, arguing that Russia can never accept a Ukraine that is aligned to the West.
+John J. Mearsheimer, a professor of political science at the University of Chicago, most recently made the case in The New York Times, arguing that Russia can never accept a Ukraine that is aligned with the West.
 Rather, “It should look like Austria during the Cold War” — culturally and economically Western but unaligned to either bloc.

 Toward that end, the West should explicitly take European Union and NATO expansion off the table and emphasize that its goal is a nonaligned Ukraine that does not threaten Russia.

-Former American national security advisor Zbigniew Brzezinski first suggested in the Financial Times last year that Ukraine should imitate Finland’s Cold War experience, meaning “mutually respectful neighbors with wide-ranging economic relations with Russia and the EU; no participation in any military alliance viewed by Moscow as directed at itself but expanding its European connectivity.”
+Former national security advisor Zbigniew Brzezinski first suggested in the Financial Times last year that Ukraine should imitate Finland’s Cold War experience, meaning “mutually respectful neighbors with wide-ranging economic relations with Russia and the EU; no participation in any military alliance viewed by Moscow as directed at itself but expanding its European connectivity.”

 One of Brzezinski’s predecessors, Henry Kissinger, agreed, writing in The Washington Post that Ukraine “should pursue a posture comparable to that of Finland.”

-Kissinger recognized that Ukraine was a divided country: a largely Catholic and Ukrainian-speaking west favored integration with the rest of Europe while the largely Orthodox and Russian-speaking east preferred closer relations with Russia.
-Efforts by either side to impose their will on the other part of the country marked Ukraine’s post-independence politics.
+Kissinger recognized that Ukraine is a divided country.
+The Catholic and Ukrainian-speaking west favors integration with the rest of Europe.
+The Orthodox and Russian-speaking east prefers closer relations with Russia.
+Efforts by either side to impose their will on the whole country have marked Ukraine’s post-independence politics.

-If Kissinger still believes that “Ukraine should have the right to choose freely its economic and political associations, including with Europe,” he cannot hold at the same time that “Ukraine should not join NATO.”
+If Kissinger still believes that “Ukraine should have the right to choose freely its economic and political associations, including with Europe,” he cannot at the same time maintain that “Ukraine should not join NATO.”